 LeRoy Grannis, the father and icon of modern surf photography, started his long career in the 1960s and quickly became the sport's most important historian.
 Grannis captured everything with the feeling of what surfing was and is.

 Clark Little is the son of a Californian surf photographer.
-He was born in Napa and rapidly started to photograph surfing in outstanding ways and angles.
+He was born in Napa and rapidly started to photograph surfing through spectacular angles.
 His work his deeply appreciated and shown in several world galleries.

 Jeff Divine has always been a critic of surfing's ultra-commercial path.
-He is one of the first surf photographers in the world and has been a constant name in the best specialized magazines.
+He is one of the first surf photographers in the world and has been a constant name in specialized magazines.
 Divine's gallery is immense and deeply rich.

 Aaron Chang is a world-renowned photographer.
 His work has thousands of fans and followers.
 Chang has over 100 magazine covers to his credit and has an open gallery in Solana Beach, California.

-Ron Perrot was a respected surf photographer of the early 60's, in Sydney.
+Ron Perrot was a respected surf photographer of the early 1960s, in Sydney.
 Back in that time, he was already traveling a lot, for example, to the Seychelles Islands.

 John Witzig, a surf writer and photographer, paved the way for many important magazines in Australia.
-He is considered the voice of Australian surf culture of the mid-60's.
-Art Brewer spent four decades documenting and shaping surf culture around the globe andhis photographyhas hit the finest magazines and galleries.
+He is considered the voice of Australian surf culture of the mid-60s.